 The income statement is a key financial report which shows a company’s sales (or revenue) less expenses for the period in question.
 These records show the company’s ability to both generate profit and manage its expenses.
-For analysts this a great tool to use as a financial performance indicator of a company over a given time, as it provides relevant information including the company’s turnover during a financial year.
+The statement is great for analysts to use as a financial performance indicator of a company over a specific period, as it provides relevant information including the company’s turnover during a financial year.

 Below is an example of the Coca Cola company’s income statement.
 It outlines revenue first, followed by all expenses.
 The expenses most easily associated with sales come first.
 For example, cost of sales (or cost of goods sold) is immediately below sales, followed by expenses to support the business.
 Financing the business comes next, followed by taxes on profits.
 The last line on the statement is net income, which is the profit after all expenses have been deducted for the period.